On Direct Distribution Matching for Adapting Segmentation Networks: Experiments

-Adversarial learning strategies are known to be unstable during training.
-Particularly, for UDA adversarial based approaches this often results in segmentators that produce meaningless outputs.
-Thus, in addition to segmentation performance, we want to compare our method to adversarial in terms of learning convergence.
-Figure \ref{fig:dice} depicts the testing evolution of the mean 3D DICE coefficient for AdaptSegNet and our proposed approach, evaluated every 5 epochs.
-It can be observed that in both datasets, MRBrains and iSEG, training is very unstable for the adversarial approach, not clearly converging in the MRBrains dataset (\textit{left plot}).
-As a consequence, the performance can be highly different depending on the number of trained epochs.
+While AdaptSegNet does not leverage the alignment between images, while our proposed approach is built upon the assumption of perfect image alignment.
+However, the data in Table~\ref{tab:results:shuf_with_reg} suggest that yet the proposed approach might sill be useful if the alignment between the domains is not perfect and, e.g., achieved by a pre-registration step.

-On the other hand, the proposed method shows a significantly better stability, smoothly converging as the network is trained.
+{\bfseries{Training stability:}} In addition to segmentation performance, we juxtaposed our method to the adversarial approach in terms of learning stability.
+Fig. \ref{fig:dice} depicts the testing evolution of the mean 3D Dice for AdaptSegNet and our approach, evaluated every 5 epochs.
+In both datasets, training is very unstable for the adversarial approach.
+As a consequence, the performance can differ drastically depending on the number of training epochs and the stopping criterion.
+On the other hand, the proposed method shows a significantly better stability, smoothly converging during training.